MaartenPJ/ADS-portfolio/README.md

 I did research into several data science-related topics.
 A list of articles I read can be found here [insert link] \[Existing research on audio recognition and eating sounds in particular, general information on making/training/learning models]

+I performed data exploration.
 Data exploration consisted of several different actions: looking at the amount of samples, the distribution of labels among samples, listening to the individual audio fragments, creating waveforms and spectrograms of them, studying those images for patterns and/or irregularities, verifying that the samples were correctly labeled, etc. I performed several of these actions for each of the considered datasets.
-(Over all datasets combined, I performed all of these actions
+Over all datasets combined, I performed all of these actions.

 I wrote some scripts to visualise audio in several different forms (waveform, fft, (regular) spectrogram, mel spectrogram, MFCC) [link to scripts]

 I wrote a significant part of the final paper and I presented (parts of) 5 presentations.
 2 external and 3 internal presentations.
 I also took part in creating most powerpoints, as we usually created those in a meeting with the whole group.\
 I got compliments on my fluency and from feedback during meetings, I think I got the information across in a comprehensible way.\
-A more detailed description of my contribution to the paper can be found further on in this document in part 7.2 Writing paper.[link]
+A more detailed description of my contribution to the paper can be found further on in this document in part [7.2 Writing paper](https://github.com/MaartenPJ/ADS-portfolio#72-writing-paper).

 ## 2.2 Reflection on own learning objectives
 Learning Objective: Acquire data science skills/knowledge\